WilliamWoha/csjournal/docs/source/Semester1/PF/Topic34.rst

 	int *ptr = NULL;

 | To summarize everything of this page and the last one....
-Well I told you it was gonna be hell wasn't it?
-But don't worry.
+And if it doesn't make sense, just keep reading into it and practicing.
 They'll make sense with practice:
 *	Pointers are ``int`` data types that hold Memory Addresses
 *	They're important for Memory Control and Dynamic Memory
 *	The pointer's data type has to match the variable's data type so Pointer Arithmetic can be done properly